 Manufactured in-house (as you may already know, the brand was re-established as a ‘manufacture’ after the Swatch Group has acquired ebauche-maker Lemania and reserved its facilities for Breguet,) this simple caliber may look a bit archaic with its low-frequency balance wheel that beets at just 21,600 semi-oscillations per hour and its available power reserve of just 38 hours.
 Yet it features an in-line Swiss lever escapement and a flat silicon balance spring, which makes it more resistant to magnetic fields and also less sensitive to shocks.

-Being just a trifle over 15 millimeters in diameter, the tiny movement seems to be of an ideal size for a watch, which is supposed to be as compact as practically possible.
+Being just a trifle over 15 millimeters in diameter, the tiny movement is of an ideal size for a trinket, which is supposed to be as compact as practically possible.

 The low diameter comes at a price, though.
 Although beating at a slow pace of just 21,600 vibrations per hour, the movement is only good for some 38 hours of continuous operation after being fully wound.

 The Breguet Reine de Naples Charleston is one of the smallest models in the whole range.
 Its ovoid white gold body is only 33 millimeters long and less than 25 millimeters wide, which will make it look especially good on small, skinny wrists.

-It is secured on the hand with a peculiarly shaped, Charleston-style bracelet, which is not simply attached to the ball-shaped connection element, but also hugs the body of the watch with dreads-like chainlets.
+It is secured on the hand with a peculiarly shaped, Charleston-style bracelet, which is not simply attached to the ball-shaped connection element but also hugs the white-gold case with dreads-like chainlets.